Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Logarithmic Fiber Product of Toric Varieties

 with $f_N$ and $g_N$ the lattice maps associated to the toric morphisms $f$ and $g$.

 In particular, if the lattice map $\alpha$ has full dimensional image in $N(Y)$, then the lattice index is $[N(Y):\im \alpha]$. \end{lemma}

-\begin{proof} The fine, saturated logarithmic fiber product of the toric varieties is discussed in \cite[Page 7]{SMUniversal} in detail.
-By \cite{SMUniversal}, the fine, saturated log fiber product $X\times_Y^{\fs} Z$ is a disjoint union of schemes, each of which is isomorphic to the toric variety of the fiber product of fans $\Sigma(X)\times_{\Sigma(Y)} \Sigma(Z)$.
-The reason of the fiber products containing several components is due to the fact that the torsion subgroup $\Tor$ of the fibered sum of monoids $M(X)\oplus_{M(Y)} M(Z)$ is nontrivial, with $M(X)$, $M(Y)$ and $M(Y)$ the dual monoid of $N(X)$, $N(Y)$ and $N(Z)$.
+\begin{proof} The fine, saturated logarithmic fiber product of the toric varieties is discussed in \cite[Rmk 2.2.5]{MolchoSam2021Ussr} in detail.
+By \cite{MolchoSam2021Ussr}, the fine, saturated log fiber product $X\times_Y^{\fs} Z$ is a disjoint union of schemes, each of which is isomorphic to the toric variety of the fiber product of fans $\Sigma(X)\times_{\Sigma(Y)} \Sigma(Z)$.
+The reason of the fiber products containing several components is due to the fact that the torsion subgroup $\Tor$ of the fibered sum of monoids $M(X)\oplus_{M(Y)} M(Z)$ is nontrivial, with $M(X)$, $M(Y)$ and $M(Z)$ the character lattices.
 As we are working over a field of characteristic $0$, the number of the components is the order of the group $\Tor$.